 Give yourself the gift of time

 Plan for heavy traffic and leave the stress at home.
-The day before, and the day after Thanksgiving are two of the heaviest traveled days.
-With this in mind, leave yourself extra travel time to avoid accident causing road-rage and stress.
+The day before and the day after Thanksgiving are two of the heaviest traveled days.
+With this in mind, leave yourself extra travel time to avoid accidents causing road-rage and stress.
 Better yet, if it’s a possibility, leave and stay a day or two extra!